#Importing the necessary library for our project

 theme_minimal()

-This visualization helps us identify trends, potential outliers, and the overall growth trajectory of esports earnings over the analyzed period.
-From the graph it shows that games released between 2009 and 2017 generated the highest earnings.
+The visualization allows us to identify trends, potential outliers, and the overall growth trajectory of esports profits across the study period.
+The graph illustrates that games launched between 2009 and 2017 produced the most revenue.

 # Genre breakdown by earnings